JustinTervala/ProjectPredict/docs/installation.rst

 Development Installation
 ------------------------

-Currently the only way to install ProjectPredict is to clone it from GitHub.
+Currently the only way to install ProjectPredict for development is to clone it from GitHub.

 ..
 Link to GitHub